-- 2. Stock Based Compensation.
-On January 30, 2008, the Compensation Committee of the Board of Directors of Rent-A-Center approved the issuance of long-term incentive awards to certain key employees under the Rent-A-Center, Inc. 2006 Long-Term Incentive Plan and the Rent-A-Center, Inc. 2006 Equity Incentive Plan, consisting of 165,850 stock options and 69,270 restricted stock units.
-The awards were issued as equity awards which were separated into three distinct tranches, (i) 50% of which were issued in options to purchase Rent-A-Center's common stock vesting ratably over a four year period, (ii) 25% of which were issued in restricted stock units which will vest upon the employee's completion of three years of continuous employment with us from January 30, 2008, and (iii) 25% of which were issued in restricted stock units subject to performance-based vesting based upon our achievement of a specified three year earnings before interest, taxes, depreciation and amortization (EBITDA). - 3.
-Income Taxes.
+2. Income Taxes.
 We are subject to federal, state, local and foreign income taxes.
-With few exceptions, we are no longer subject to U.S. federal, state, foreign and local income tax examinations by tax authorities for years before 2001.
+We are no longer subject to U.S. federal, state, foreign and local income tax examinations by tax authorities for years before 2001.
 The appeals process related to the IRS audit for the taxable years 2001 through 2003 has been completed.
 We have agreed with the results of the appeals process with the exception of one issue with respect to the 2003 tax year.
-We believe that the position and supporting case law applied by the IRS to this issue are incorrectly applied to our situation and that our fact pattern is distinguishable from the IRS' position.
-We intend to vigorously defend our position on this issue.
-The remaining contested adjustments were conceded by the IRS and our income tax filing positions and deductions were sustained in all material respects.
-The IRS has concluded its examination of our income tax returns for 2004 and 2005 and issued a final Revenue Agent's Report.
-We have requested a conference with the IRS Appeals Office to discuss the adjustments proposed by the IRS with which we are in disagreement.
-We do not anticipate that adjustments, if any, regarding these issues will result in a material change to our consolidated statement of earnings, financial condition, statement of cash flows or earnings per share.
+This disputed issue arises also in our 2004 and 2005 tax years, the examination of which is currently in the appeals process as discussed below.
+We believe the position and supporting case law applied by the IRS are incorrectly applied to our situation and that our fact pattern is distinguishable from the IRS' position.
+We intend to vigorously defend our position on the issue and, accordingly, on April 3, 2009 we filed a petition for the issue to be heard in the United States Tax Court.
+The IRS has concluded its examination of our income tax returns for 2004 and 2005.
+We have requested a conference with the IRS Appeals Office to discuss the 2004 and 2005 proposed adjustments related to the disputed issue from our 2003 examination.
+The remaining 2001 through 2003, as well as the 2004 and 2005 contested adjustments have been resolved.
+We do not anticipate that adjustments, if any, regarding the 2003, 2004 and 2005 disputed issue will result in a material change to our consolidated statement of earnings, financial condition, statement of cash flows or earnings per share.
+The IRS has begun the field audit of our 2006 and 2007 taxable years.